ddrone/urban-pancake/docs/Tasks.md

 ## Active

+* [ ] Start tackling the second part, adding an implementation of a programming language into the mix
+  * [ ] Sketch out an idea for REPL that is able to render data in other ways rather than just printing the text
+    * [ ] Write that the PKM is going to be integrated into programming language, but the exact details are still unclear
+  * [ ] Write a parser and evaluator for a language that **does not have any computation at all**, and the only thing it can do is to typecheck data
+  * [ ] Printed out records should be displayed in a key-value table (two columns)
+  * [ ] Also define a datatype of lists, and make it possible to print lists of records as a table with an arbitrary amount of columns
+  * [ ] Only then start to work on some computation rules.
+Start with arithmetics and function evaluation of recursive functions
 * [ ] Sketch out a plan for tackling the persistence issues
   * [ ] First big problem: schema migration, currently launching an old version can destroy added fields
     * [ ] Solution: serialize the schema into file as well, and compare it on loading